wolfpaulus/static-site-generator/README.md

 </header>
 ```

-Next I replaced the three _Blog entry_ divs with this jinja for-loop:
+Replace the three Blog entry divs with this Jinja for-loop:

 ```jinja
 <!-- Blog entries -->